Letztes Update: 15. Januar 2025

 Antwort der Redaktion

-Smart home offline systems rely on alternative communication methods instead of Wi-Fi.
-These systems often use technologies like Zigbee, Z-Wave, or Bluetooth.
-These protocols allow devices to communicate with each other directly or through a central hub, eliminating the need for an internet connection.
+Smart home systems typically rely on Wi-Fi for communication between devices and the internet.
+However, some systems use alternative communication protocols like Zigbee, Z-Wave, or Bluetooth.
+These protocols allow devices to communicate directly with each other without needing an internet connection, enabling a smart home offline setup.

-Several brands are known for their smart home offline capabilities.
+Several brands specialize in smart home offline capabilities.
 For instance, Samsung SmartThings and Hubitat Elevation offer hubs that support offline operation.
-These hubs can manage various devices and automate tasks without needing an internet connection.
+These hubs use local processing to manage tasks and automate routines without relying on cloud services.

 Last updated 3 mins ago